Eroyi/tinygit/README.md

 # Tinygit
-[Tinygit](https://github.com/AlioLozy/tinygit) provides a simple dockerized http git server on nginx, with auth options.
-Based on alpine.
+[`Tinygit`](https://github.com/AlioLozy/tinygit) provides an incredible tiny dockerized HTTP git server via Nginx, with auth options.
+Based on Alpine, mem usage lower than **1.5MB*, image 13.7MB compressed / 28.7Mb decompressed.

 # License
-[Tinygit](https://github.com/AlioLozy/tinygit) use [`SATA License (Star And Thank Author License)`](https://github.com/zTrix/sata-license), so you have to star this project before using.
+[`Tinygit`](https://github.com/AlioLozy/tinygit) use [`SATA License (Star And Thank Author License)`](https://github.com/zTrix/sata-license), so you have to star this project before using.
 Read the LICENSE.txt carefully.

 # Usage
 > 1. Make sure you have create a dir for docker mount, otherwize container will use docker volume as storage.